awhicks/CS-3704-S23/_lab/team03.md

 The team03 assignment will be followed shortly by team04, which will use the same repo, code base, and kanban board; you can think of it as "team03 part 2".

+# Will there be a team04

+There may or may not be a team04; it depends on how much time is left.

-In team04, you'll add a data entry form for each of your six database records.
+If there is, in team04, you'll add a data entry form for each of your six database records.
 That data entry form will be used for both entering new records (i.e. the POST route) as well as editing database records (the PUT) route.
 You'll also add Create and Edit pages to the pages directory.

 You'll then hook up the "edit column" in the table to the Edit page.
-That's coming soon.

 # Asking for help

 If you need additional guidance, ask on the `#help-team03` channel, and we'll try to steer you in the right direction.

 # When you are done

-When all branches are merged to main, all tasks on Kanban board in the done column, please submit on [Gauchospace]({{page.gauchospace_url}})
+When all branches are merged to main, all tasks on Kanban board in the done column, please submit on Canvas as you did for team02.
+Link coming soon.